Diabetes in Indigenous Australians: Prevention

-Health issues affecting Aboriginal Australians, including the incidence of type 2 diabetes, are often likened to disparities in socioeconomic status.
+Health issues affecting Aboriginal Australians, including the incidence of type 2 diabetes, are often attributed to disparities in socioeconomic status.
 Often, the greater the social and economic disadvantage, the greater the occurrence of diabetes and other associated conditions.
-Thus, improvements in the socioeconomic status and the decrease in disparity and health inequality are detrimental if the incidence of diabetes and the associated conditions are to be reduced.
+Improvements in the socioeconomic status of Aboriginal Australians and decreases in health inequities are instrumental if the incidence of diabetes and associated conditions are to be reduced.

 Early detection programs and diabetes screenings are essential in reducing the frequency of diabetes and its long-term effects.
-Moreover, regular weight assessment should be done.
+Additionally, regular weight assessments should be done.
 Promotion of healthy eating and physical activity, smoking cessation and the safe consumption of alcohol are also vital to reduce and prevent type 2 diabetes.
 The Australian government has addressed the need for such intervention by implementing the National Prevention of Type 2 Diabetes program.
 Arguably, such programs need to be supported by efforts to provide greater employment and educational opportunities for Aboriginal Australians and health programs tailored to their favoured holistic approach to health and wellbeing.

 Statistics

 One in 20 Australian adults had diabetes in 2011–2012.

-Aboriginal people and Torres Strait Islander people are 2–4 times more likely to suffer from diabetes than other non-indigenous groups.
+Aboriginal people and Torres Strait Islander people are 2–4 times more likely to develop diabetes than their non-Indigenous counterparts.

-Evidence of diabetes among Aboriginal people is apparent as early as 25 years of age.
-Approximately 18% of Aboriginal and Torres Strait Islanders over the age of 25 reported having diabetes or high blood sugar levels.
-The rates range from 5% for those in the 25 years age bracket and increasing to 39% for those aged 55 years and over.
+Diabetes among Aboriginal people is apparent as early as 25 years of age.
+Approximately 18% of Aboriginal and Torres Strait Islanders over the age of 25 report having diabetes or high blood sugar levels.
+Rates of diabetes range from 5% for those in the 25-34 age bracket to 39% for those aged 55 years and over.

 In 2012–2013, approximately 8% of Aboriginal and Torres Strait Islanders reported that they had diabetes or high blood sugar levels.
-Females were more likely than men to suffer from diabetes, with 10% claiming to suffer from the condition, in comparison to 7% of males.
+Females were more likely than men to suffer from diabetes, with 10% claiming to be diabetic, in comparison to 7% of males.